Phil Lynott: Personal life

 Born in England and raised in Ireland, Lynott always considered himself to be Irish.
-His friend and Thin Lizzy bandmate Scott Gorham said in 2013: "Phil was so proud of being Irish.
-No matter where he went in the world, if we were talking to a journalist and they got something wrong about Ireland, he'd give the guy a history lesson.
+His friend and Thin Lizzy bandmate Scott Gorham said in 2013, "Phil was so proud of being Irish.
+No matter where he went in the world if we were talking to a journalist and they got something wrong about Ireland, he'd give the guy a history lesson.
 It meant a lot to him."
-In the early 1980s, he purchased several properties in Howth, County Dublin, one of which, White Horses, was a 50th birthday present for his mother.
+In the early 1980s, he purchased properties on the Howth peninsula north of Dublin, one of which, White Horses in Sutton, was a 50th birthday present for his mother; the house was later the site of a memorial room for Lynott.